-Mar 2, 2017 - Get the top 10 tips for prevention and protection against corporate fraud.
+Mar 2, 2017 - Get the top 10 tips for fraud prevention and detection against corporate fraud.
 Read more to secure your workplace today with these proactive.

-Corporate Fraud Prevention - Now Is The Time Corporate Counsel
+Corporate Fraud Prevention and Detection - Now Is The Time Corporate Counsel

-Jun 1, 2009 - Editor: Many companies take a reactive approach to fraud prevention and respond to fraud events only after the fact.
+Jun 1, 2009 - Editor: Many companies take a reactive approach to fraud prevention and detection and respond to fraud events only after the fact.